 Here is my cottontail, here is my nose, (wiggle hips, then point to nose)

-I’m all furry from my head to my toes. (point to head, then to toes)
+I’m all furry from my head to my toes. (point to head, then to toes)— Author Unknown

 How To Choose Poems For Kids

-• Don’t break out the abstract, freeform poetry to share with your children.
-Stick to poems that rhyme and have a simple, clear, distinct rhythm.
+- Focus on rhythm: Avoid abstract, freeform poetry for now.
+Stick to poems that rhyme and have a simple, distinct beat.

-• Your poems of choice should be vivid and allow your child to create a clear mental picture of what’s going on.
+- Use vivid imagery: The best poems allow your child to create a clear mental picture of what is happening.

-• With young children, the sillier or the funnier the poem is, the better.
+- Keep it funny: With young children, the sillier the poem, the better the engagement.

-• Think about attention spans.
-The poems here are short enough to keep your child interested right to the end.
+- Mind the length: Think about attention spans.
+The poems here are short enough to keep your child interested until the very last line.

 Tips for Teaching Your Kids Poetry

-• Make it age-appropriate.
-For toddlers, stick to a poem with four or six lines.
+- Start small: Make it age-appropriate.
+For toddlers, stick to poems with just four or six lines.

 The Last, Non-Rhyming, Word

-Sharing poems with your child can help you bond, aid their development, and it can be a whole lot of fun.
+Sharing poems with your child is a fantastic way to bond, aid their development, and have a whole lot of fun.

-So use some of our poems or find some of your own, and discover short poems for kids — you’ll be glad you did.
+So grab a few of these verses or find some favorites of your own, and discover short poems for kids; you will be glad you did.